 Need-based assistance, which includes grants, work-study and loans, is funded from federal, state and institutional sources.
 A student's eligibility for need-based assistance is determined by information submitted each year on the Free Application for Federal Student Aid (FAFSA).
-If a student has demonstrated need (the difference between the estimated cost of attendance and the expected family contribution), the YHC Financial Aid Office will offer a financial aid package based on (1) demonstrated need and (2) the academic record of the student (high school GPA and SAT scores).
+If a student has demonstrated need (the difference between the estimated cost of attendance and the expected family contribution), the Office of Financial Planning & Assistance will offer a financial aid package based on (1) demonstrated need and (2) the academic record of the student (high school GPA and SAT scores).
 For renewal of aid, a continuing student must make satisfactory academic progress and have demonstrated need.

 - Federal Pell Grant: Eligibility for this grant is based on federal methodology.
 Awards range from $550 to $5,550 and will be reduced for less than full-time attendance.